Naturally Daily

 7. Bladderwrack Tea May Improve Cardiovascular Health

 The beneficial herb bladderwrack can help with higher levels of HDL cholesterol.
-The name of “good cholesterol’’ is given to HDL cholesterol.
+The name “good cholesterol’’ is given to HDL cholesterol.

 By increasing the levels of ‘good’ HDL cholesterol, this helpful seaweed can protect your heart from diseases like heart attack, stroke, and atherosclerosis.

-Bladderwrack tea can lower blood pressure, reduce your risk of strokes and heart disease.
+Bladderwrack tea can lower blood pressure, and reduce your risk of strokes and heart disease.
 It also lessens the stress on your cardiovascular system.
 [7]

 8. It’s Good for Skin Nourishment